• Skip to main content

 Terry and Don Rosen at Chain of Rocks Bridge

-Along the way, there will be passport stops which are featured attractions at which you are encouraged to stop and explore.
-At each passport stop, Association members will be waiting to stamp the passport page in your guidebook, signifying your arrival at the attraction.
 Bear in mind that the Motor Tour is just that – a tour – and not a race.
-The guidebook provides an itinerary and approximate window of time when volunteers will expect vehicles to arrive at the passport stops.
-The times are not engraved in stone, however, so do travel at your own pace so you can have an authentic Route 66 experience.
+The guidebook provides an itinerary and approximate window of time when volunteers expect vehicles to arrive at passport stops.
+Times are not engraved in stone, however, so do travel at your own pace so you can have an authentic Route 66 experience.
 While we begin the tour as a group, each vehicle travels independently and is free to join or leave the tour at any time.

-At noontime, the group stops to enjoy a lunch break at a predetermined destination.
+Around noon, the group stops to enjoy a lunch break at a predetermined destination.
 After lunch, the band of merry travelers continue along the Mother Road with more attractions to be enjoyed.

 Come Saturday evening, it’s time for the Hall of Fame Banquet.
 This event is held at a banquet facility near where the Tour stops for the night.
-Tickets to the Hall of Fame Banquet must be purchased separately from your Motor Tour registration if you wish to attend.
+Tickets to the Hall of Fame Banquet, if you wish to attend, are purchased separately from your Motor Tour registration.
 The Hall of Fame Banquet honors those who have served Route 66 through their contributions to its character or their preservation efforts.
 This year’s nominees to our Hall of Fame are inducted at this banquet.
-The Association will again have blocked off rooms nearby for you to book in advance at the Motor Tour rate.
+Again, a list of hotels/motels will be provided via the Registration Form and/or the website.
+You should book in advance to be sure of your stay.

 Bob & Lori at the Wild Hare